kirbyj/vPhon/README.md

 căw24 oŋ͡m33_ta3 kuŋ͡m35g viən33 cɯə33 biət45
 ```

+The `--delimit` flag will produce produce output where each phonetic symbol is separated by user-specified delimiter.
+If you use this flag, you must also specify a delimiter.

 ## Notes

 All non-alphanumeric characters in the input are stripped prior to processing (unless the `--tokenize` option is selected, in which case `-` and `_` will be retained in the output).